junagrole/ptn_reference_wiki/PtN Story/Arcs/Blood & Iron/Prologue/00-04 Beginning.md

 The reports notes that the main culprits fled to DisCity and are still at large, while loss assessment and repairs in the bureau are in progress.

 A picture of Subject R is shown, giving her the code name R for the first time, her whereabouts unknown.
-The date is noted as 12th of August in [[NF 112]].
-The CiC notes that MBCC is a subordinate agency under the FAC.
+The date is noted as 12th of August in N.F.
+112 The CiC notes that MBCC is a subordinate agency under the FAC.
 It also states that over 200 severe [[Maniacs|manic patients]] were also kept at the MBCC, of whom roughly 2/3 escaped.
 The Restricted Zone 0 is beyond repair, with Hella and Hecate as the sole remaining Sinners.
 >[!cite] "I never expected to meet you again under these circumstances"